Customer-held evidence. Local verification. Clear trust boundaries.

 - × That a downstream business decision was risk-free.

-- × That the physical world itself was proven (we record what was checked, not whether the world matched).
+- × That the physical world itself was verified (we record what was checked, not whether the world matched).

 The line GeoClear holds.

 GeoClear helps customers retain evidence that an action followed the approved evidence path before acceptance.
-Signed operational evidence receipts and customer-held evidence bundles are designed to make later modification detectable.
-GeoClear does not provide legal certification, does not certify that the AI was right, and does not certify the real-world truth of upstream data sources.
+Operational evidence records and customer-held evidence bundles are designed to make later modification detectable.
+GeoClear does not provide legal certification, makes no claim about model correctness, and does not establish the real-world truth of upstream data sources.

 Hardened infrastructure